awsdocs/aws-control-tower-guide/doc_source/guardrails.md

 + Strongly recommended guardrails are designed to enforce some common best practices for well\-architected, multi\-account environments\.
 + Elective guardrails enable you to track or lock down actions that are commonly restricted in an AWS enterprise environment\.

-**Defaults:** When you create a new landing zone, all mandatory guardrails are enabled by default\.
+**Defaults:** When you create a new landing zone, AWS Control Tower enables all mandatory guardrails by default and applies them to your top\-level OUs\.
+When you extend governance to an OU, AWS Control Tower applies mandatory guardrails to the OU by default\.
 Strongly recommended and elective guardrails are not enabled by default\.

 ## Considerations for guardrails and OUs<a name="guardrail-considerations"></a>